flintlib/flint/doc/source/fmpz_mpoly.rst

     and a number of bits for the fields of the exponents of the result.
 The array "mults" is a list of bases to be used in encoding the array indices from the exponents.
-The function reallocates its output, hence the double indirection and returns the length of its output if the quotient is exact, or zero if not.
+The function reallocates its output, hence the double indirection, and returns the length of its output if the quotient is exact, or zero if not.
 It is assumed that ``poly2`` is not zero.
 No aliasing is allowed.

 .. function:: int fmpz_mpoly_divides_array(fmpz_mpoly_t poly1, const fmpz_mpoly_t poly2, const fmpz_mpoly_t poly3, const fmpz_mpoly_ctx_t ctx)

-    Set ``poly1`` to ``poly2`` divided by ``poly3``, using a big dense array to accumulate coefficients and return 1 if the quotient is exact.
+    Set ``poly1`` to ``poly2`` divided by ``poly3``, using a big dense array to accumulate coefficients, and return 1 if the quotient is exact.
     Otherwise, return 0 if the quotient is not exact.
 If the array will be larger than some internally set parameter, the function fails silently and returns `-1` so that some other method may be called.
 This function is most